HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/traditional/cf_install/ccf_95_farm.md

 Read the installation instructions to learn how to apply a cumulative fix to a portal farm installation or to roll back the cumulative fix.

-## About HCL Portal 8.5 and 9.0 Combined Cumulative Fixes
+## About HCL Digital Experience (DX) 8.5 and 9.0 Combined Cumulative Fixes

-This cumulative fix can only be applied to an existing functional version of HCL Portal 8.5 and 9.0 with a previous cumulative fix applied.
+This cumulative fix can only be applied to an existing functional version of HCL Digital Experience (DX) 8.5 and 9.0 with a previous cumulative fix applied.

 As of CF14, this cumulative fix can also be applied to either an 8.5 environment above, or on top of a 9.0 level as well.

 ## Overview

 Applying the cumulative fix is a multi-step process.
 You must first update the product files using IBM Installation Manager, and then you must use the Portal ConfigEngine tool to apply the changes to each profile in your system.
-The update is not complete until you have performed both steps!
+The update is not complete until you have performed both steps.
 Likewise, to roll back a fix, you must first use IBM Installation Manager to restore the older product files and then use ConfigEngine to apply the rollback to each profile.

 The procedures below describe these steps in detail.

 !!!note "Version 9.0 note"
-    After CF13 or higher is fully installed and Portal runtime is operational, HCL Portal 9.0 can be installed.
-Visit [HCL Digital Experience 9.0 Product Documentation](https://help.hcltechsw.com/digital-experience/9.0/welcome/wp9_welcome.html) for product base documentation on concepts, instructions, procedures, tips to configure, maintain, troubleshoot and use HCL Digital Experience.
+    After CF13 or higher is fully installed and Portal runtime is operational, HCL DX 9.0 can be installed.
+Visit [HCL Digital Experience 9.0 Product Documentation](https://help.hcltechsw.com/digital-experience/9.0/welcome/wp9_welcome.html) for product base documentation on concepts, instructions, procedures, tips to configure, maintain, troubleshoot and use HCL DX.

 !!!note "Version 9.5 note"
-     For existing deployments, as long as CF17 or higher is fully installed and Portal runtime is operational, HCL Portal 9.5 can be installed.
-Visit [HCL Digital Experience 9.5 Product Documentation](https://opensource.hcltechsw.com/digital-experience) for instructions, procedures, tips to configure, maintain, troubleshoot and use the latest version of HCL Digital Experience.
-If you are at a CF level lower than CF17, download the latest available CF to proceed.
+     For existing deployments, as long as CF17 or higher is fully installed and Portal runtime is operational, HCL DX 9.5 can be installed.
+Visit [HCL Digital Experience 9.5 Product Documentation](https://opensource.hcltechsw.com/digital-experience) for instructions, procedures, tips to configure, maintain, troubleshoot and use the latest version of HCL DX  If you are at a CF level lower than CF17, download the latest available CF to proceed.

 ## Before you begin